Davinci-lab/BridgeGuard/Whitepaper-v1.0.md

 Cross-chain bridges have become the primary attack vector in decentralized finance, accounting for over $2.8 billion in losses since 2021.
 Existing security solutions—whether commercial monitoring platforms, academic frameworks, or simple integration tools—fail to provide **bridge-specific, explainable, and plug-and-play runtime protection**.
 They are either too generic, too opaque, or purely theoretical.

-**CarthEdge BridgeGuard** introduces a novel **runtime security kernel** purpose-built for cross-chain bridges.
+**BridgeGuard** introduces a novel **runtime security kernel** purpose-built for cross-chain bridges.
 It models every bridge transfer as a state transition and verifies **14 accounting, governance, finality, and anomaly invariants** in real time.
 Its unique policy engine maps invariant violations to actionable, human-readable decisions: `ALLOW`, `DELAY`, `FREEZE`, `ESCALATE_TO_GUARDIANS`, or `REQUIRE_EXTRA_SIGNATURES`.
 Every decision is accompanied by a risk score, a complete set of reason codes, and a recommended action.

 BridgeGuard is **defensive-only**, **local-first**, and **open-source**, making it immediately auditable and deployable.
 Its **plug-and-play connector framework** allows any EVM-based bridge to be integrated in minutes by simply providing a contract address and an ABI—no code changes required.
 On a dataset of over 20 historical bridge attacks, BridgeGuard detects **100% of incidents** while maintaining zero false positives on normal transfer simulations.
 It is the first solution to combine **mathematical rigor, operational simplicity, and full explainability** in a single lightweight kernel.